elasticsearch-dump/elasticsearch-dump/README.md

 --params
                     Add custom parameters to Elastisearch requests uri.
 Helpful when you for example want to use elasticsearch preference

+                    --scrollParams is a specific params extension that can be used when fetching data with the scroll api --index Params is a specific params extension that can be used when indexing data with the bulk index api NB : These were added to avoid param pollution problems which occur when an input param is used in an output source
                     (default: null)
 --sourceOnly
                     Output only the json contained within the document _source